indunilperamuna/invoiceninja/docs/templates_and_reminders.rst

 Reminder Emails
 """""""""""""""

 Sometimes, your clients need a friendly reminder about their outstanding payments.
-Invoice Ninja enables up to 3 reminder emails, and you can totally customize the email content and delivery schedule according to your preference.
+Evoice enables up to 3 reminder emails, and you can totally customize the email content and delivery schedule according to your preference.

 First Reminder / Second Reminder / Third Reminder
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^